OBBBA

 News and Tax Rates

-Welcome to some IRS bullet points of the 2023 tax filing year:
+IRS bullet points of the 2025 tax filing year:

 1. Standard Deduction increase: